Skip to Main Content

 From brainstorming to finishing touches: Factsheets

 Academic writing is a little different from your everyday speech or even messaging, and your professors want to see you make the most of your critical thinking and unique perspectives, as well as your ability to incorporate research and clearly, compellingly present what you have to say.
 But don't panic - with every assignment you will be practicing your skills and getting used to the 'writing process.'
-Check out some of the below factsheets that help you keep in mind the key structural requirements and time-tested steps to ensure you present your best work yet!
+Check out some of the below factsheets from BBC Skillswise, that help you keep in mind the key structural requirements and time-tested steps to ensure you present your best work yet!